Skip to content

 Images

-By default, when spinning up a Sandbox, Daytona uses a simple image with some useful utilities pre-installed, such as python, node, pip as well as some common pip packages.
+When spinning up a Sandbox, Daytona uses a simple image with some useful utilities pre-installed, such as python, node, pip as well as some common pip packages.
 More information below.

-It is possible to use custom images by visiting the Dashboard, clicking on Images and on Create Image.
-If your image hasn’t got a long-running entrypoint, Daytona will ensure sure that the resulting container won’t exit immediately upon creation by adding its own sleep infinity entrypoint.
+The entrypoint field is optional and if your image hasn’t got a long-running entrypoint, Daytona will ensure sure that the resulting container won’t exit immediately upon creation by automatically running sleep infinity.

 Once the image is pulled, validated and has an Active state, it is ready to be used.
 Define the CreateSandboxParams object to specify the custom image to use: